Retired

 Bogotá, Colombia

 Montoya led the 2001 Brazilian Grand Prix, the season’s third round, after overtaking Ferrari’s Michael Schumacher but retired following a rear-end collision with Arrows’ Jos Verstappen.
 He earned his first podium by finishing second at the 2001 Spanish Grand Prix and repeated this at the 2001 European Grand Prix.
 He took his maiden pole position at the 2001 German Grand Prix but retired due to an engine failure.
-Montoya achieved his first Formula One victory at the 2001 Italian Grand Prix and finished second in the season-ending 2001 Japanese Grand Prix, placing sixth in the 2001 World Drivers’ Championship with 31 points.
+Montoya achieved his first Formula One victory at the 2001 Italian Grand Prix and finished second in the season-ending 2001 Japanese Grand Prix, placing sixth in the 2001 Drivers’ Championship with 31 points.

 Juan Pablo Montoya Formula One World Championship career